uwe-app/website/site/docs/getting-started/adding-pages.md

 keywords = "Vanilla, Static, Website"
 ```

-### Page Data
+### Pages Table

 You can assign data to specific pages by source path using the `[pages]` table if necessary.
-This example shows how to avoid embedding front matter in a file to yet still apply page data:
+This example shows how to avoid embedding front matter in a file yet still apply page data:

 ```toml
 [pages."google17a6906a04e2c5e4.html"]